 Quality and safety of treatment

-The Ministry of Health of the Slovak Republic, The Slovakian Health Care Surveillance Authority and medical associations supervise the quality of operations within the healthcare sector.
+The Ministry of Health of the Slovak Republic, the Health Care Surveillance Authority and medical associations supervise the quality of operations within the healthcare sector.
 More information concerning quality control and complaint procedures is available on the website of the Contact Point of Slovakia.

 You can use the search engine on the Contact Point of Slovakia’s website to determine whether your service provider of choice is authorised to operate in the healthcare sector.